vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/marketplace-overview.md

 [Offer Management](https://help.vtex.com/en/tutorial/offer-management--7MRb9S78aBdZjFGpbuffpE?&utm_source=autocomplete) is the VTEX feature that provides sellers with more visibility into the process of sending a product to external channels, such as marketplaces.
 Offer Management helps sellers identify updates and resolve errors in their offers during the sending process, ensuring that they can be sent to the marketplace and synchronized correctly.

-Check our[Offer Management Integration Guide](https://developers.vtex.com/docs/guides/sent-offers-integration-guide-connectors) for more details.
+Check our [Offer Management Integration Guide](https://developers.vtex.com/docs/guides/sent-offers-integration-guide-connectors) for more details.